-"We have found the Parkinson's in your workplace for Airports/Airlines training really beneficial.
-It enable us to deliver a short but comprehensive Parkinson's awareness session to our staff, whose duties are to assist passengers with visible and hidden disabilities at Gatwick Airport.
+"We have found the Parkinson's in Your Workplace for Airports/Airlines training really beneficial.
+It enabled us to deliver a short but comprehensive Parkinson's awareness session to our staff, whose duties are to assist passengers with visible and hidden disabilities at Gatwick Airport.

 "A journey through an airport can be stressful for anyone, but our staff are now aware of people with Parkinson's and their symptoms."